St. Agnes Academy (Legazpi City)

 The school provides education for kindergarten, preschool, elementary and high school.
 The school is a co-educational institution.
-In its early history, the school was an all-girls school but in the 1980s, its enrolment was opened to male students.
+In its early history, the school was an all-girls school.
+However, in June 1983, its enrolment was opened to male students.

 St. Agnes Academy had its centennial celebration in the school year 2012–2013.

+St. Agnes Academy's Kindergarten and Basic Education program was granted Level III re-accreditation by the Philippine Accrediting Association of Schools Colleges and Universities (PAASCU) on June 10, 2025, and will remain valid until May 2031.
+The school's Senior High School program was also granted Level I accreditation, remaining valid until May 2029.